Skip to main content

 Returns:

-A reference to the item at the given index.
+A reference to the element at the specified index.

 __contains__